VoltK/DorkInjector/README.md

 ### Notes:

-1) By default search engine set to Bing.com
+1) By default search engine is set to Bing.com
 2) DuckDuckGo sometimes gives irrelevant results for dork searching -> Check your dork first
 3) If you want to use Google- you better have private proxies, otherwise you will stuck in captcha
 4) On a stage of injecting DorkInjector uses all your CPUs except one, which is left for system services.